 Inquiry-based instruction differs from a traditional lesson plan design, as it encourages learners to construct new ideas or concepts based upon their current/past knowledge.
 It is a very open type of planning.
 Teachers design standards-based instructions around a learning objective, gather resources, and provide students with an opportunity to explore, build, and demonstrate their learning.
 It shifts the learning environment from one that is very instructor-centered to one that is very learner-centered.

 At the end of the session, participants will be able to:

 Design an interpersonal communication engagement that truly warms-up students’ minds, ears, eyes and tongue.

 Incorporate the concept of student-centered exploration, discovery and explanation into lesson planning to avoid teacher-centered lecture.

-Lunch is provided and CPE credits are available for those who attend the whole workshop.
+Breakfast, lunch, and coffee are provided and CPE credits are available for those who attend the whole workshop.